Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Preliminaries

-LFA targets links in the core of the network and creates a large number of attack flows crossing the targeted links to flood and virtually disconnect them.
-There are mainly two kinds of LFA: The first is the Coremelt attack~\cite{studer2009coremelt}.
+Link-flooding attack targets links in the core of the network and creates a large number of attack flows crossing the targeted links to flood and virtually disconnect them.
+There are mainly two kinds of them: The first is the Coremelt attack~\cite{b15}.
 It utilizes bots to send attack traffic to other bots.
-This attack leverage bot pairs, whose communication paths share the links in the Internet core, to congest the network.
-And the second is the Crossfire attack~\cite{kang2013crossfire}, which coordinates bots to send legitimate-looking low-rate traffic to the attacker-chosen publicly accessible servers (e.g., HTTP servers) in a way that their routes cross the link targets in the core Internet.
-Compared to the Coremelt attack, the Crossfire attack exhibits a lower requirements for the location and distribution of bots and therefore adversaries can manipulate more bots to effectively attack the victim, so it is more flexible and threatening.
-In particular, adversaries tend to choose the latter when they target at large networks (e.g., ISP), in which they are difficult to find and collude enough bot pairs.
+And the second is the Crossfire attack~\cite{b16}, which coordinates bots to send legitimate-looking low-rate traffic to servers.
+In particular, adversaries tend to choose the latter when they target at large networks.
 Hence, we mainly focus on the Crossfire attack in this paper and we employ LFA to denote such kind of attacks.
-To compromise the victim, the adversary first discovers the target links of the network and then manipulates a large number of bots to isolate the targeted victims from the Internet by flooding flows to the target links.
-It can be described as the following two steps: link information gathering and flooding.
+LFA can be described as the following two steps: link information gathering and flooding.

-\textbf{Link information gathering}: To launch LFA, the adversary will use all his bots to query link information towards as many servers in target area as possible.
-Usually the adversary leverages network diagnostic tools (e.g., traceroute) to gather layer-3 router links.
+{\textbf{Link information gathering}:} To launch LFA, the adversary will use all his bots to query link information towards as many servers in target area as possible.
 The link information gathered by the adversary is called \emph{linkmap}.
 We call any host which performs such link information querying for legitimate or malicious purpose as a \emph{link-prober}.

-We argue that linkmap is different from network topology~\cite{spring2002measuring}.
-The linkmap consists of all the 2-dimension router information from source hosts to destination servers while the network topology focuses on the infrastructure of 3-dimension router physical connectively relationship.
-To be precise, the linkmap describes the routing policy towards the target area in the ISP.
-In order to figure out the best attack-cost strategy, the adversary tends to attack links which can be occupied by as many bots as possible because he can inject more junk traffic to these links.
-As a consequence, links which can be attacked by enough bots are chosen as \emph{target links}.
+The links which can be attacked by enough bots are chosen as \emph{target links}.